m1sta/prescript/README.md

 ### Promise function shorthand
 Functions defined using the tilde-arrow `~>` will automatically be wrapped in a `new Promise(body)`. eg.`get (url) ~> resolve(data)`

+### Skinny arrow functions with hoisting
+Skinny arrow functions are standard functions.
+They will become function declarations instead of function expressions where possible.
+As function declarations they benefit from function hoisting.
+Eg. `hoistedFn (params) -> fnBody`

+### Postfix scope blocks using the 'where' keyword
+Code blocks to be run immediatley before an assignment or function invocation can be defined after the assignment or function invocation.
+Eg.  `x = add(a, 10) where a = multiply(3,7)`

 ### Shorthand function assignment
 Use of an equals sign during function definition and assignment is optional.
 Eg. `obj.prop -> fnBody`